 In this process, all existing shares have the same dividend rights and claims.
 The amount of the dividend is determined by the amount of profit from the previous financial year.
 The profit is determined in accordance with the accounting principles of the UGB, taking into account the provisions of the VAG.
-The net retained profit therefore consists of the profit for the year and the retained profits brought forward.
+The net retained profit therefore consists of the result from ordinary activities, less taxes, changes in reserves and retained profits.

-The amount of the dividend payment in a financial year is set out in the Managing Board's proposal for the dividend payment.
+The dividend payment amount for a financial year is specified in the Managing Board's dividend payment proposal and follows the specified dividend policy, which provides for a dividend distribution in the range of 30 to 50% of the Group profit after taxes and non-controlling interests.
 This proposal is presented to the Supervisory Board for approval.
 The General Meeting is bound to the approved proposal in its resolution on the appropriation of the profit.

 Based on the current legal situation, the General Meeting may exclude the profit from the distribution in whole or in part.
-The VAG stipulates that the General Meeting may not approve the distribution if it would result in a shortfall in coverage of the solvency capital requirement (Section 170, para 2 VAG).
+The VAG stipulates that the General Meeting may not approve the distribution if it would result in a shortfall in coverage of the solvency capital requirement (§ 170 (2) VAG).

-If, as defined in Section 278 VAG, the coverage of the solvency capital requirement is no longer permanently guaranteed, the suspension of the dividend payment is specified as a measure in the recovery plan which has to be submitted to the FMA.
-Until the company is again adequately capitalised and a permanent coverage of the SCR can be guaranteed again, no dividend payment can be made.
+If the coverage of the solvency capital requirement that is required under § 278 VAG is no longer permanently guaranteed, the suspension of the dividend payment is specified as a measure in the recovery plan which has to be submitted to the FMA.
+Until the company is adequately capitalised again and a permanent coverage of the SCR can be guaranteed again, no dividend payment can be made.
 The observation period is defined here as the planning period.